pdk/bikexyz/app/views/faqs/changethegame.md

 know how to check.
 And certainly, they do not know how to check every source of data that could be relevant.

+As easy as it is to report a stolen bicycle, it must be **even easier** to check.
+The people checking have far less incentive to do this, than the victims have to report.
+The level of effort must match the level of incentive.
+Currently, it's easier to report than to check.
+This is backwards.

 Bicycle thieves move masses of bikes from city to city, or region to region, in order to reduce the chances of being found out.
 That is to say, they remove bikes from where they might be reported as stolen to places where there is no report.